 What Is a Defective Product?

 Defective products are items that have flaws or faults that make them unsafe or unfit for their intended purpose.
-Defective products can come in various forms, including:
+Faulty products can come in various forms, including:

 - Children’s toys